Trolleybuses in Nakhchivan

-The Nakhchivan trolleybus system was a system of trolleybuses forming part of the public transport arrangements in Nakhchivan, the capital of the eponymous Nakhchivan Autonomous Republic of Azerbaijan, for nearly 20 years from 1986.
+The Nakhchivan trolleybus system was a network of trolleybus routes that formed part of the public transport system in Nakhchivan, the capital of the eponymous Nakhchivan Autonomous Republic of Azerbaijan, for nearly 20 years from 1986.

 The system was opened on 3 November 1986.
 In 1990, the fleet comprised 29 vehicles of type ZiU-9; at its height, the system consisted of three lines.
 It was closed in April 2004.